 Caravaggio died in 1610 of a lung infection from jumping out of a window and swimming from Malta to the mainland.

-Resources: our Virtual Pilgrimage on the paintings of Caravaggio in Rome (coming soon to YouTube)
+Resources: our Virtual Pilgrimage on the paintings of Caravaggio in Rome (watch on YouTube here)

 Leave A Comment

 You must be logged in to post a comment.